Getting Started with Google My Business

 Once the accounts are linked, you are ready to configure options for the integration.

-First, you’ll see the checkbox that allows you to configure automatic updates.
+Below that, you’ll see the checkbox that allows you to configure automatic updates.
 Don’t select this now.
 We suggest waiting until you’ve completed setup instructions in this document and have run a manual update or two.
 Turning this on now, would start updating locations immediately and could overwrite data in GMB.
 You can always update locations manually if necessary.

 Next, select the default category to add new locations to GMB, requires that all locations are categorized with at least one GMB category from their existing list of categories.
 Here’s a little more information about categories from Google.
 In Bullseye, you’ll need to choose the default category from among those in GMB, that will be used when locations are added to GMB from Bullseye.